Normal-OJ/new-front-end/README.md

   Runs the tests in debug mode.
 - `pnpm exec playwright codegen`
   Auto generate tests with Codegen.
+- `pnpm exec playwright show-report`
+  Shows the test report in `./playwright-report`.

 And check out the following files: